Rose E. Collom: First paid botanist of the Grand Canyon National Park

 In June 1938 Collom undertook a field trip in the Grand Canyon National Park.
 In October of that year she traded letters with E. McKee, the cofounder of the Grand Canyon National History Association (the predecessor to the Grand Canyon Association).
 He offered her a grant to enable her to collect specimens in the Grand Canyon area.
 In accepting this grant and undertaking the work she became the first paid botanist of the Grand Canyon National Park.
 She conducted her botanical work at the Grand Canyon, visiting to collect specimens or work at the Grand Canyon Museum Herbarium, every year from that time until 1954, excepting 1948 when her husband was ill.
 The herbarium at the Grand Canyon National Park museum has over 800 of her specimens.

 Garden clubs and botanical societies

 Collom was also active with the Arizona Federation of Garden Clubs.
 She was their Horticultural Chairman and helped to encourage the use of native Arizona plants for landscaping in home gardens and beside highways.
 Collom was also a member of the Arizona Cactus and Native Flora Society which, in 1937, founded the Desert Botanical Garden in Phoenix.
 She was a charter member of the Desert Botanical Garden and supplied numerous native Arizona plants to it.
 Many of her personal papers along with her herbarium collection were donated to the Garden in 1951.

 Posthumous awards

 After her death in 1956 Collom was inducted into the Arizona Women's Hall of Fame.
+In 1997 the species Mentzelia collomiae was named in her honor.